hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 Startup the Fabric Infrastructure, we're using MicroFab here as it's a single container and fast to start.
 Plus it already has the configuration required within it to start external chaincodes.

+(do this in the Fabric dev window)

 ```bash
 just -f justfile.dev microfab
 ```

 A file  `org1admin.env` is written out that contains the environment variables needed to run applications etc _as the org1 admin_
+*ensure that you `source _cfg/uf/org1admin.env`*

-At this point you may wish to start a new console window and `docker logs -f microfab` to watch the activity.
+At this point you may wish to run `docker logs -f microfab` to watch the activity.

 ## Pacakge and deploy against Fabric